-You’ve likely heard how great green tea is for you, and its amazing health benefits for weight loss, reduced stress levels, Alzheimer’s, Parkinson’s, high blood pressure etc. But studies show you’d have to drink numerous cups of green tea every day to get those benefits.
+You have likely heard how great green tea is for you, and its amazing health benefits for weight loss, reduced stress levels, Alzheimer’s, Parkinson’s, high blood pressure etc. But studies show you’d have to drink numerous cups of green tea every day to get those benefits.
 Up to 8-10 cups per day, they say, and who has time for that?

 But because matcha tea is the entire tea leaf in condensed powder form just 1 cup of matcha = 10 cups of regular green tea with higher amounts of green tea’s naturally beneficial and unique nutrients like L-Theanine and the EGCG antioxidant.
 People don’t drink matcha for its taste, they drink it for how it makes them feel, the results they experience and its perceived health benefits.